Key Components of EHR Integration Cost

 Team Lead & Senior Front-End Engineer at TechMagic.
 Member of Solution Architecture Group.
 Passionate about JavaScript and AWS.

-The real cost of implementing EHRs isn't just about dollars – it's how you allocate them.
+The real cost of implementing EHR depends on how smartly and consistently you allocate resources.

 Healthcare is going through digital transformation, and electronic health records are a vital part of it.
 The benefits of EHRs are pretty obvious.
 Still, implementing one requires significant financial investment.
 That's why healthcare stakeholders must carefully consider the EHR implementation costs.